 Natural History Museum

-In 2014, the Natural History Museum in London teamed up with Spiel to promote their latest exhibition, One Million Years of the Human Story, with an inspiring animation.
+In 2014, the Natural History Museum in London teamed up with the video marketing agency Spiel to promote their latest exhibition, One Million Years of the Human Story, with an inspiring animation.

 Far from a traditional prehistoric exhibition, its aim was to link modern human culture with the natural environment of Neanderthals.
 For that reason, a simple video scribe style was chosen for its ability to engage an audience while simultaneously communicating complex messages.